jsiegenthaler/homebridge-samsungtvht/README.md

 * **pingResponseOff**: the ping response that corresponds to no ping response, indicating that the device is turned off.
 For Linux, use "100% packet loss".
 For Windows use "(100% loss)"

-* **devices**: an array for each device's config

-* **name**: The displayed name of your device.
-Default is the plugin name.
+* **doublePressTime**: the time in ms to detect a double key press (or tap).
+Default 250 ms. Mandatory.

+* **triplePressTime**: the time in ms to detect a triple key press (or tap).
+Default 450 ms. Mandatory.

+* **doublePressDelayTime**: the time in ms to wait for another key press to detect a double key press.
+Must be greater than doublePressTime.
+Default 300 ms. Mandatory.

+* **debugLevel**: the level of debug info displayed by this plugin, from 0 (none) to 3 (Verbose).
+Default 0.
 Mandatory.

+* **devices**: an array for each device's config, See below.

+#### Device Config (array)

+                    "powerOnCommand": "echo 'on 0.0.0.0' | cec-client -s -d 1 RPI", "powerOnStartupTime": 4000,
+                    "powerOffButton": "KEY_POWEROFF",

+* **name**: The name of the device to display on the Home app tile.
+Mandatory.

+* **ipAddress**: the ip address of the device.
+Mandatory.

 * **type**: The device type, which sets the Home tile icon.
 Either Television ("television") or Audio Receiver ("receiver").
 Default is television.
 Mandatory.

-* **ipAddress**: the ip address of the device.
-Mandatory.

-#### Optional

 * **manufacturer**: You can set a manufacturer of your choice.
-Default = Samsung
+Default = Samsung.
+Optional.

 * **modelName**: You can set a firmware revision of your choice.
-Default = platform name
+Default = platform name.
+Optional.

 * **serialNumber**: You can set a serial number of your choice.
-Default = unknown
+Default = unknown.
+Optional.

 * **firmwareRevision**: You can set a firmware revision of your choice.
 Must be numeric, ie 1.2.3.
-Default = plugin version
+Default = plugin version.
+Optional.

+* **powerOnCommand**: the command to execute on your Homebridge system to turn the power on.
+HDMI-CEC commands work well here.
+Optional.

+* **powerOnStartupTime**: the amount of time in ms to wait for the device to power up.
+Pings are asuppressed during this wait time.
+Default 4000 ms. Optional.

+* **powerOffButton**: the key code to send to turn the device off.
+Optional.

-* **xxxButton**: The key to send when button xxx is tapped in the iOS remote control.
-See supported button names below.
+* **xxxButton**: The key code to send when button xxx is tapped in the iOS remote control.
+See the example for supported button names.

-* **xxxButtonDoubleTap**: The key to send when button xxx is tapped in the iOS remote control.
-See supported button names below.
+* **xxxButtonDoubleTap**: The key code to send when button xxx is tapped in the iOS remote control.
+See the example for supported button names.

-* **xxxButtonTripleTap**: The key to send when button xxx is tapped in the iOS remote control.
-See supported button names below.
+* **xxxButtonTripleTap**: The key code to send when button xxx is tapped in the iOS remote control.
+See the example for supported button names.

+#### Input Config (array per device)

+* **inputName**: the input name to display in the Home app.
+Optional.

+* **inputKeyCode**: the key code to send for this input.
+Optional.

+* **inputSourceType**: the input device type, as defined in the [Homebridge API Input Source Type](https://developers.homebridge.io/#/characteristic/InputSourceType).
+Default 3 (HDMI).
+Optional.

+* **inputDeviceType**: the input device type, as defined in the [Homebridge API Input Device Type](https://developers.homebridge.io/#/characteristic/InputDeviceType).
+Default 1 (TV).
+Optional.

 #### Supported Key Codes
 Commonly used remote control key codes are supplied as defaults, but you can customise the key codes as you wish.
 See the [samsung-tvht wiki](https://github.com/jsiegenthaler/homebridge-samsungtvht/wiki) for full details of all key codes.